-Another Tutorial this week and today we have a special Guest Blogger.
-Thanks to the response from my Father’s Day post we have an official tutorial for making upcycled children’s clothing from plastic take-out bags.
+Thanks to the response from when I first shared this story, we have created an official tutorial for making upcycled children’s clothing from plastic take-out bags.
 Think of the myriad of possibilities when this look would come in handy.
-This is my husband’s first opportunity to share his own creativity on this blog.
 Perhaps this tutorial will be useful enough to hit the big time.
-We await a call from Martha any day now.
+We await a call from Martha Stewart any day now.
 Let’s give him a warm welcome:

 Hi Amy’s blog friends.
 I’m flattered and grateful for all your positive comments about my solution for our boy’s accident at lunch one day.
 I was surprised by Amy and many of you writing that you wouldn’t have thought of it.
 So I will take Amy up on her invitation to write a tutorial how to do so.
 And thanks so much for all the nice comments and validations you give Amy!